January 29, 2016

 MSAC Champions (2005, 2010-co, 2015-co)

 MSAC Player of the Year (2005)

 Coach Rice took over as head coach for the 2012 season after serving as the women's assistant for two years and men's assistant for four years.
-During his time with the TC3 soccer programs, the Panthers have made the NJCAA playoffs each season while sporting a combined record of 87-55-6.
-In 2013 the Panthers advanced to the Region III semifinal while finishing the year with a record of 10-5-1.
+During his time with the TC3 soccer programs, the Panthers have made the NJCAA playoffs each season, including reaching the Region III semifinals each of the past two seasons.
+During his time at TC3, his teams have sported a combined record of 94-63-10.

 In addition to coaching soccer, Coach Rice was the assistant coach on the TC3 softball team in 2011, helping the Panthers to a regional title and a third-place finish at the national tournament.
 He also served as TC3's head women's basketball coach from 2006-2008.